rwright403/king_hybrid/README.txt

 ### Context:
 A continuation of Ben Klammer's work.
-All the hybrid stuff in this program is based off of it: https://github.com/UVicRocketry/HybridModeling
+All the hybrid stuff in this program is ripped from of it: https://github.com/UVicRocketry/HybridModeling
 He does some really cool things like optimization that this program does not do.
 I would recommend checking his thesis and program out.